 - all safety PPE

-Entrance RequirementsThere are no qualification entry requirements for this course.
-If you have completed the relevant Certificate III qualification you will be able to get credit for units you have already done.
+Entrance RequirementsThere are no formal entry requirements for this course.
+You can undertake this course whether or not you have experience in fabrication.
+If you have completed the relevant Certificate III qualification, you may be able to get credit for units you have already done.
 Talk to our course advisors for more detail.

-Pathways to further studyDepending on your current level of competency, you might have to complete some prerequisite units to get to the more advanced units of this course – but we’ll help you get there.
+Pathways to further studyIf you don’t have prior experience, you might have to complete some foundation units before starting the more advanced units of this course – but we’ll help you get there.

-Career PathwaysGraduates of this course can enter into employment as boiler and welding inspectors or supervisors, leading hands and estimators, tradesperson boilermakers or first class welders in the metals and engineering industry Australia-wide.
+Career PathwaysGraduates of this course can enter into employment as supervisors, leading hands and estimators, tradesperson boilermakers or first class welders in the metals and engineering industry Australia-wide.

 Units Of Study